-Mill Creek (West) is a tributary of Loyalsock Creek with the watershed draining portions of the Loyalsock Township UA.
-The stream is classified as a TSF and MF waterway, with no impairments.
+Mill Creek is a tributary of the Lower West Branch Susquehanna River, and services parts of Loyalsock Township.
+It is classified as a TSF and MF waterway, with no impairments.

-MILLERS RUN - HUC 020502060604
+MILLERS RUN

 The Millers Run Watershed receives drainage from parts of Loyalsock Township, the City of Williamsport, and the Pennsylvania College of Technology.
 Within this watershed is Millers Run, which drains a portion of Loyalsock Township.
-It is important to note that the City of Williamsport and Pennsylvania College of Technology do not drain to the Millers Run waterbody.
+It is important to note that the City of Williamsport and Pennsylvania College of Technology do not drain to the waterbody named Millers Run.
+Millers Run is classified as a WWF and MF waterway, and is impaired with Metals and Toxic Inorganics.

-The Millers Run waterbody is classified as a WWF and MF waterway, and has an impairment to Aquatic Life due to Metals, Other Inorganics, and Water/Flow Variability caused by Urban Runoff from Storm Sewers, Hydromodification, and Channelization.
 Loyalsock Township is currently employing BMP measures to proactively improve the stormwater runoff draining to the waterway.
 For example, Loyalsock Senior High School currently has a rain garden and a detention basin implemented, which allow for greater detention and infiltration of stormwater before entering the run.
 Millers Run requires additional control measures to ensure that the discharges do not cause or contribute to its impairment.
 The Loyalsock Township Stormwater Ordinance requires that development in the Miller Run Watershed have more stringent stormwater management performance standards for two of the design storm events.
 For example, 1-year at 50% and 10-year at 75% of existing condition (pre-development) peak stormwater runoff rates.
 More information about these BMPs can be found in Appendix B.